 The approach to integrate photonics with silicon based microelectronics should be achieved.
 Silicon is an indirect bandgap semiconductor, unable to emit light efficiently, thus the independent light is required, which, however does not comply to the Moore's law.
 The more coupled integration, the higher the cost, which eventually offsets the cost advantages of silicon materials and process integration.

 In addition, the silicon photonics transceiver is hard to package, with low yield.
 The packaging of silicon photonic interface is in the initial stage, with the conundrum lying in the packaging of optical interface formed by opto-electronic chip and optical fiber array, which requires high precision but shows low efficiency.
-The current technology is difficult to achieve high quality, low cost packaging.
+The current technology makes it difficult to achieve high quality, low cost packaging.
 What’s worse, product yield hinders the mass-scale production of silicon photonics transceiver.